makkus/freckles/README.rst

 .. code-block:: console

-   curl https://freckles.io | bash -s -- freckles -pw false XXX-TO_DO
+   curl https://freckles.io | bash -s -- freckles gh:makkus/freckles/examples/setup_example_script.yml

 This is what a *freckles* script looks like: